sourcegraph/sourcegraph-public-snapshot/docs/dev/OAuth2.md

 which is used to authenticate the client in the future.
 Sourcegraph clients typically use their ID key's public key here.

-After they have registered their public key with the server, clients may present the server with a signed
+After they have registered their public key with the server (which happens automatically on first-run), clients may present the server with a signed
 [JWT bearer token](https://tools.ietf.org/html/draft-ietf-oauth-jwt-bearer-12)
 to obtain an access token.